/ South Abington Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your occupational accident leads to a long-term impairment, you may be able to receive further compensation under Pennsylvania law.
-These payments are intended to account for the lasting impact of your injury on your future employment potential.
+If your on-the-job injury leads to a permanent disability, you may be eligible for further compensation under Pennsylvania law.
+These benefits are meant to account for the permanent consequences of your injury on your capacity to earn a living.

 Types of permanent disability benefits: